RationAI/crc_ml-provenance/README.md

 ## The Machine Learning Workflow

 The ML workflow is implemented as a set of python scripts, and consists of units called Experiments.
-An Experiment defines a logic of a job to be run using a configuration file .
+An Experiment defines a logic of a job to be run using a configuration file.
 A configuration file is a nested JSON file describing:

 - **Definitions** - defining what components (Data, Generator, Model, Callbacks, etc) are to be used in the experiment, and
 - **Configurations** - defining parameters of the components.

 Sample configuration files can be found in `rationai/config/` directory.
-The workflow can be run using the provided Makefile files:
+The workflow can be run using the provided Makefile files.

 ### Slide conversion (xml_annot_patcher.py)